 New Standards Mandatory Effective Date Amendments to IFRS Classification of Liabilities as Current or Non-Current (Amendments to IAS 1) Annual periods beginning on or after January 1, 2024.
 Early adoption is permitted.
 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to IFRS 10 and IAS 28) Effective date deferred indefinitely.
 Lease Liability in a Sale and Leaseback (Amendments to IFRS 16) Annual periods beginning on or after January 1, 2024.
 Early adoption is permitted.
 Non-Current Liabilities with Covenants (Amendments to IAS 1) Annual periods beginning on or after January 1, 2024.
-Supplier Finance Arrangements (Amendments to IAS 7 and IFRS 7) Annual periods beginning on or after January 1, 2024.
+Supplier Finance Arrangements (Amendments to IAS 7 and IFRS 7) Annual periods beginning on or after January 1, 2024 (with early adoption permitted) and amendments to IFRS 7 when applying the amendments to IAS 7.
+Lack of Exchangeability (Amendments to IAS 21) Annual periods beginning on or after January 1, 2025.
+Early adoption is permitted.